-Info: Five day live aboard exam preparation week, followed by exams.
+Info: Five day live aboard exam preparation week, followed by 2 days of exams.

 We offer RYA Yachtmaster Exam preparation on the South Shore of Nova Scotia, the home waters of the schooner ‘Bluenose’.
 All courses are conducted on the 35′ sloop ‘Michaela’, a centre cockpit Swedish built Hallberg-Rassy.

 An RYA Yachtmaster Certificate of Competence is often the ultimate aim of aspiring skippers.
 It is a well known, highly respected qualification worldwide, proving your experience and competence as a skipper.

 Unlike other courses in the cruising programme, there is no formal training to complete in order to become a Yachtmaster.
 Instead, provided that you have sufficient experience and seatime, you can put yourself forward for an exam to test your skills and knowledge.

 We offer customized tutoring to identify your strengths and weaknesses very early during the prep and then work to set you up for success for the examinations.

 RYA Certificates of Competence are some of the most useful and credible of all yachting qualifications.
 They thoroughly test the skipper’s ability, and can therefore appear daunting to potential candidates.
 But well-prepared skippers with the right experience needn’t worry.
 With practice and preparation, you should be able to relax sufficiently to let your skills shine through any exam nerves.

 This guide will help prepare you, whether you are taking the Yachtmaster Coastal or Yachtmaster Offshore exam.

 Yachtmaster Coastal and Yachmaster Offshore – What’s the Difference?